User Guide

 Adding a pet’s information: add

-If you have new pet client(s) and need to add your new furry friends to PetPal, you can make use of the add
+If you have new pet client(s) and need to add your new furry friends to PetPal, you can make use of the add command.

 Format: add n/PET_NAME o/OWNER_NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS ts/TIME_STAMP [d/DEADLINE] [t/TAG...]